 In conclusion, the constraints that guarantee the RoCoF to be within specified limits in a two-region system are:

-where $\textrm{A}_i$ and $\omega_i$ are dependent on the operating condition of the system, i.e.~are functions of $H_i$, $P^\textrm{L}_i$, etc. These functions can be estimated by using a regression on samples obtained from dynamic simulations of the system described by (\ref{2area_dynamic}).
-We propose to fit a function into these samples that yields linear RoCoF constraints, which is discussed in detail in Part II of this paper.
+where $\textrm{A}_i$ and $\omega$ are dependent on the operating condition of the system.
+They can be estimated using a linear function on simulation samples, which yields linear RoCoF constraints.
+This is discussed in detail in Part II of this paper.